Major Initiatives – Chronological Order (Current to Previous)

 State Administrative Manual Sections 4120 – 4127: Updates the process that state agencies must follow in order to acquire additional or replacement fleet assets.
 It also mandates departments to be compliant with all fleet asset reporting requirements in order for DGS to process their fleet acquisition requests.

-2016 ZEV Action Plan: Issued in October 2016, this is the second iteration of Governor Edmund G. Brown Jr.’s Zero-Emission Vehicle Action Plan (hereafter “Plan”) which provides an updated roadmap toward Executive Order B-16-12’s call for 1.5 million zero-emission vehicles on California roadways by 2025.
+2016 ZEV Action Plan: Issued in October 2016, this is the second iteration of the Governor’s Office Zero-Emission Vehicle Action Plan (hereafter “Plan”) which provides an updated roadmap toward Executive Order B-16-12’s call for 1.5 million zero-emission vehicles on California roadways by 2025.
 Amongst several updates, the Plan: 1) requires that 50 percent of all state agency light-duty vehicle procurements be ZEV by 2025; 2) directs state agencies, in coordination with DGS, to install electric vehicle charging stations to comprise a minimum of 5 percent of all workplace parking spaces at state-owned facilities, and 3) directs DGS to evaluate and update Executive Order B-16-12’s ZEV purchasing exemption for public safety vehicles with special performance requirements to ensure that ZEVs are integrated into public safety mobile assets under all feasible circumstances.

 State Administrative Manual Section 3627: Mandates the use of renewable diesel in lieu of conventional diesel and biodiesel fuel for bulk transportation fuel purchases.